muratk3n/thirdwave/en/README.md

 ---

-Big Tech jumped the shark with that Parlor ban
+Big Tech jumped the shark with that Parler ban

 ---